Magerit: Second version (2011)

 This setup converts Magerit into the most powerful supercomputer of Spain.
 When this setup enters in production stage in 2011, it reach the first position of Spain, 44th of Europe and 136th of the world.

 The system maintains the cluster architecture with 245 PS702 nodes, each one with 16 cores in two 64-bit processors POWER7 (eight cores each) 3.0 GHz, 32 GB of RAM and 300 GB of local hard disk.
 Each core provides 18.38 Gflops.

 The interconnection was replaced with an Infiniband network, a high-bandwidth (40 Gbit/s) and low latency (0.3 μs).
 The system maintains two independent Gigabit Ethernet for auxiliary tasks: deployment of images and access to storage subsystem.

 The storage system remains the same (192 TB under GPFS) with a bandwidth near 1 Tbit/s.

 The upgrade includes an update of the software: operating system (SLES11SP1), deployment system (xCAT, eXtreme Cluster Administration Toolkit) and all software and libraries used in the system.

 Third version (2019)

-Magerit upgraded with Lenovo ThinkSystem SD530 nodes.
+Magerit is upgraded with Lenovo ThinkSystem SD530 nodes.